yingjieweb/truck-cli/README.md

   -h, --help        display help for command

 Commands:
-  release           Update the version of the current repository. config [options]  Set the runtime config of truck-cli. lang [options]    Set the language of the current repository. help [command]    display help for command.
+  checkupdate       Check Truck-CLI version for updates. release           Update the version of the current repository. config [options]  Set the runtime config of truck-cli. lang [options]    Set the language of the current repository. help [command]    display help for command.
 ```

+🚩 **checkupdate**: This command is used to check the version of Truck-CLI.
+When you execute this command, Truck-CLI will check the latest version of itself and display the result.
+If the version of Truck-CLI is not the latest, it will prompt you to update Truck-CLI.

 🚩 **release**: You are supposed to have a `package.json` file in your project.
 Please note that the `version` field in your `package.json` file must be a valid semantic version.
 Execute the `tk release` in your project root directory to update the version of your project.
 And you can use the `config` command to satisfy different use cases.